 10. Indiana

 Also, whenever a tenant decides to treat your property like their own demolition derby, Indiana’s got your back.
-If a tenant causes significant damage (waste), you can evict them immediately—no notice needed, and they don’t have the option to fix the problem.
+If a tenant causes significant damage (waste), you can evict them immediately—no notice is needed, and they don’t have the option to fix the problem.
 It’s a tough-love policy, but it ensures your investment is protected without getting tangled in red tape.

 Top 10 Least Landlord Friendly States in 2025